PradeepVirdee/CPRD_UWL_TrendVsAbno_Cancer/README.md

 Blood test trend vs single threshold abnormality to discriminate cancer from non-cancer in patients with unexpected weight loss in primary care: a diagnostic accuracy, longitudinal cohort study.

-Codelists used to extract data from CPRD Aurum (SNOMED-CT and Medcode codes).
+1) Codelists used to extract data from CPRD Aurum (SNOMED-CT and Medcode codes).
+2) Additional results not available in the main manuscript or supplementary file.